porsager/postgres/README.md

 ### Quick primer on interpolation

-Here's a quick oversight over all the ways to do interpolation in a query template string:
+Here's a quick overview over all the ways to do interpolation in a query template string:

 | Interpolation syntax       | Usage                         | Example                                                   |
 | -------------              | -------------                 | -------------                                             |